 In order to write this section of the article, we reviewed each company’s website, were in direct contact with some of the clinics to ask questions and spoke with individuals who have experienced the clinics.
 If we couldn’t get in touch with anyone who has been through the process with the company we’ll make a note in that company’s section.

 Clinic Navigation Links:

 If you’re reading this and you’ve had an experience with any of these companies, good or bad, and would like to share your story, please tell us your story.

 CA Clinics was originally known as Cannabis Access Clinics.
 They rebranded to CA clinics due to TGA restrictions.
 CAC received a lot of press early in their existence because they were Australia’s first cannabis clinic.
 CAC has one of the most ‘accessible’ websites (no pun intended).
 All of the forms you need to get started are right on their homepage.
 When we reached out to ask questions about their service, they responded within 24 hours.
 They offer telehealth so that you don’t have to be local to see a specialist.

 They also have a veteran’s program which helps to cover medicinal cannabis costs for “qualified veterans suffering from conditions such as PTSD, Chronic pain and other conditions.”
 CA Clinics seems to be the cheapest option for veterans due to the fact that vets only pay $250 for the whole process.

 CA Clinics is now the second most expensive option before getting your prescription.
 To see a doctor and get an application submitted is about $350.
 If approved you’re looking at an $49 follow up fee for each consultation.

 CA Clinic’s google review score was a 4.3/5 with 12 reviews.
-We had a look through the reviews and removed four of them as they were a bit spammy.
+We had a look through the reviews and removed four of them as they had no comments.
 The final review score remained a 4.3 out of 5 stars.